anirudhsom/Perturbed-Topological-Signature/Python/README.md

 * [main.ipynb](https://github.com/anirudhsom/Perturbed-Topological-Signature/blob/master/Python/main.ipynb) - This file is the jupyter notebook implementation of the [main.py](https://github.com/anirudhsom/Perturbed-Topological-Signature/blob/master/Python/main.py) file.

-* [PTS_functions.py](https://github.com/anirudhsom/Perturbed-Topological-Signature/blob/master/Python/PTS_functions.py) - This file contains all the functions to compute PTS representation from a PD.
+* [PTS_functions.py](https://github.com/anirudhsom/Perturbed-Topological-Signature/blob/master/Python/PTS_functions.py) - This file contains all the functions needed to compute PTS representation from a PD.
 The different functions in this file are described below -

-  * asdasd
+  * Normalize_PD - This function normalizes the PD (passed as input) w.r.t. the largest death-time in the PD.
+The function assumes that the PD has the following structure [birth-time, death-time], with death-time > birth-time.

+  * Random_perturbation - This function takes the normalized PD and parameters as input.
+This function generates a set of randomly perturbed PDs.
+Each randomly perturbed PD has its points shifted by a certain amount w.r.t. the original PD.